NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 (<10%)

-Approximately 30% of individuals with CFTD have mild-to-severe respiratory involvement.
+At least 30% of individuals with CFTD have mild-to-severe respiratory involvement, which may not develop until adulthood.
 The majority of severely affected children develop significant respiratory weakness; however, the severity of respiratory muscle weakness and limb muscle weakness do not always correlate.
 Respiratory failure may occur at any age with some affected children succumbing to respiratory failure during infancy or childhood.
-Respiratory failure can occur without evidence of respiratory distress [Sasaki et al 1990].
-In more mildly affected individuals, respiratory insufficiency may manifest as nocturnal hypoxia, potentially resulting in frequent chest infections, morning headaches, daytime fatigue, decreased appetite, reduced weight gain, and/or sleep disturbances [Khan et al 1996].
+Respiratory failure can occur without evidence of respiratory distress.
+In more mildly affected individuals, respiratory insufficiency may manifest as nocturnal hypoxia, potentially resulting in frequent chest infections, morning headaches, daytime fatigue, decreased appetite, reduced weight gain, and/or sleep disturbances.
+Severe respiratory involvement in infancy does not always predict poor prognosis.

 Approximately 25% of individuals with CFTD show a more severe clinical course with significant and persistent weakness of limb or respiratory muscles at birth.
-The association in particular of ophthalmoplegia, ptosis, and facial and/or bulbar weakness with severe limb and respiratory weakness predict a poor prognosis [Torres & Moxley 1992].
+The association in particular of ophthalmoplegia, ptosis, and facial and/or bulbar weakness with severe limb and respiratory weakness has previously been suggested to predict a poor prognosis.

 Mild-to-severe feeding difficulties occur in almost 30% of children with CFTD.
 Bulbar weakness may result in chewing and swallowing problems and aspiration of secretions.
-Infants with severe facial and bulbar weakness may have significant feeding issues and may require intervention (gavage feeding, and/or gastrostomy with or without fundoplication) if symptoms continue beyond the first few months of life [Torres & Moxley 1992].
+Infants with severe facial and bulbar weakness may have significant feeding issues and may require intervention (gavage feeding, and/or gastrostomy with or without fundoplication) if symptoms continue beyond the first few months of life.
 Milder feeding issues often resolve over time.

 Contractures of the ankles, fingers, hips, elbows, and knees occur in approximately 25% of affected children.
-Contractures are usually present at birth but may also occur in older individuals who have decreased mobility secondary to severe weakness.
+Contractures may be present at birth or occur in older individuals who have decreased mobility secondary to severe weakness.
 Congenital hip dislocation and talipes equinovarus may also be present.

-Spinal deformities, including scoliosis, kyphoscoliosis, and lordosis are seen in approximately 25% of individuals.
+Spinal deformities, including scoliosis, kyphoscoliosis, and lordosis, are seen in 25% or more of individuals.
+Spinal rigidity has also been reported.

-Contractures and spinal abnormalities are not associated with increased disease severity.
+Contractures and spinal abnormalities are not necessarily associated with increased disease severity.

 Other.
 Most individuals have normal intelligence, but cognitive impairment has been reported in a few individuals.